damellis/ESP/README.md

 [![Build Status](https://travis-ci.org/damellis/ESP.svg?branch=master)](https://travis-ci.org/damellis/ESP)

 This project aims to help novices make sophisticated use of sensors in interactive projects through the application of machine learning.

-## Pre-requisites

-At the moment, this project runs on OS X and Linux.
-You'll need Xcode and git (to clone this repository and its submodules).
-You can also build the project for Windows, but not all examples are supported yet.
+It works on Mac OS X, Windows, and Linux.

 ## Installation

+The easiest way to use ESP is through the [Processing](http://processing.org) Development Environment (PDE).
+See the [Processing ESP mode](https://github.com/damellis/processing-esp-mode) for details.

+## Installation for Developers

+Pre-requisites: you'll need git plus Xcode on Mac OS X, Visual Studio on Windows, and CMake on Linux.
 To install, first clone this repository, then run the setup script:

 ```
 git clone https://github.com/damellis/ESP.git